Snapchat/KeyDB-docs/docs/ami.md

 ```
 4. Choose your volumes to add.
 Based on your selection above please ensure your volumes satisfy the following:
 	* For all options below please note the flash script looks for any unused (non-root) volumes to configure for the flash database.
 The `nvme` option will look for all direct attached NVMe SSDs attached and set them up in a RAID array.
 Similarly if `ebs` argument is given the script will look for all unused EBS SSD volumes and set them up in a RAID array.
-	* For `keydb-flash-setup.sh nvme` the flash database can grow as large as your nvme volumes attached.
-Because these volumes can be removed if you stop the instance, by default RDB save is enabled and you should select your root volume to be of equal size to your NVMe FLASH volume.
+	* For `keydb-flash-setup.sh nvme` rdb backups can require up to 2x the NVMe database size + swap (equivalent to RAM), hence we typically recommend sizing the root EBS volume 2.5x the size of NVMe volumes.
+Because these volumes can be removed if you stop the instance, by default RDB save is enabled.
 You do have the option to add the `nordb` argument but keep in mind the possibility of aws detaching these under certain scenarios.
 A typical reboot will not disconnect the volumes.
 	* For `keydb-flash-setup.sh ebs` it is assumed you are using a separate volume for the flash database.
 It also assumes you will be saving an RDB file redundantly on the root volume.
-As such your root volume and additional EBS volume should be the same size.
+As such your root volume should be over 2x the size of your EBS volumes.
 	* For `keydb-flash-setup.sh ebs nordb` rdb saving is disabled.
 Add an EBS volume of any size for and do not worry about root volume size.
 	* If you do not run the `keydb-flash-setup.sh` script with user data or pass arguments to it, the SSD drives will not be configured and FLASH will not be enabled.
 This can be done later by SSH’ing to the instance later and calling the `keydb-flash-setup.sh scripts or launching the keydb-setup.sh tool.
 5. Set your security group: